-Previously taught courses, courses offered in other DePaul Colleges, and new courses and seminars that may be added to the curriculum may qualify with approval from Professor Joshua Sarnoff for the patent law certificate as an elective course.
-In addition, students may seek approval from Professor Sarnoff to substitute a three-credit independent study for the elective course.
+Previously taught courses, courses offered in other DePaul Colleges, and new courses and seminars that may be added to the curriculum may qualify for the Certificate with approval.
+In addition, with approval, students may substitute a different writing seminar or a three-credit independent study for the required writing assignment.

 Academic credits received from law school journals, including the Journal of Art, Technology and Intellectual Property Law, do not count toward the credits required for the Certificate.